helenaonsum/cse15l-lab-reports/labReport1.md

 ![Image](ls no args.png)

 When using `ls` with no arguments, the command will list out the contents of the working directory.
 This example shows that in the working directory **/home**, the content is **lecture1**.
-This is correct, and therefor not an error.
+This is correct, and therefore not an error.
 * `cat` :

 ![Image](cat no args.png)